 - T.1 The Requiring Authority shall provide details in the CMP as to how the potential impacts of construction on trees and vegetation will be managed.
-The details shall provide for the: - (a) Identification of trees to be protected, pruned, removed, or transplanted and procedures for marking these out on site. - (b) The proposed location for any transplanted trees, including those required for visual screening purposes, and detail of any required landowner agreements if these locations are outside of the designated area. - (c) Procedures for identifying and protecting significant trees to be retained where works occur in the dripline of such trees as identified by a suitably qualified person.
+The details shall provide for the: - (a) Identification of trees to be protected, pruned, removed, or transplanted and procedures for marking these out on site. - (b) The proposed location for any transplanted trees, including those required for visual screening purposes, and detail of any required landowner agreements if these locations are outside of the designated area. - (c) Procedures for identifying and protecting significant trees to be retained where works occur in the dripline of such trees as identified by a suitably qualified person. - T.2 In the event that pohutukawa trees at the proposed Kiwi Esplanade site are not be able to be retained within the construction site, the CMP for this site shall include, where practicable, the transplanting of existing trees to a nearby part of the reserve provided that this can occur without unduly affecting bird roosting or obscuring sea views from residential properties.

-Archaeology and Heritage Conditions (AH)
+Cultural and Archaeology and Heritage Conditions (AH)